Mina-88/gpt2-control-motives/README.md

 # GPT-2 Control Motives

-**A mechanistic interpretability side project where the result inverted my
+**A mechanistic interpretability project where the result inverted my
 hypothesis: in gpt2-small, even positive emotion cues pushed a control-vs-assist decision more than logic cues did.**

 I started with a simple guess.
 If a base language model ever leaned toward phrases like *control humans*, I expected that leaning to be associated with cold optimization words: efficiency, safety, stability, strategy.
-Instead, gpt2-small gave the more interesting answer.
+Instead, gpt2-small gave a different answer.
 Emotion cues, including positive ones like love and gratitude, moved the model toward control more than logic cues did.